luiiss117/Nmap-Tips/Basic Nmap Scans.md

 ACK (Acknowledge): Finally the client acknowledges the server's response by sending a last TCP segment with the ACK flag set.
 The acknowledgment number is set to one more than the ISN.

-After this process, the TCP 3-Way Handshake is completed and the devices can axchange information in both ways.
+After this process, the TCP 3-Way Handshake is completed and the devices can exchange information in both ways.

 ![[handshake-1 1.png]]